-The lunar eclipse, or blood moon where there is a total lunar eclipse, occurs every 3 years, and this weekend, you’re able to see a total eclipse, where the earth blocks the light from the sun, with the moon moving into the earth’s shadow.
-It’s a fantastic, and rare opportunity to photograph this event.
+A total lunar eclipse only occurs every 3 years, and this weekend you’re able to see a total lunar eclipse, where the earth blocks the light from the sun getting to the moon – as the moon moves into the earth’s shadow.
+It’s a fantastic, and rare opportunity to photograph this event, but you will need to plan ahead as it can be tricky to get a good view.

 When is the total Lunar eclipse?